HyunTruth/CSE6242-S20-PRJ-NBA-frontend/README.md

 ## Description

 The **NBA Player Defensive Comparisons** package is an interactive application that allows NBA fans to explore and visualize defensive performance of specific players.
 The applications uses a clustering model that shows the top player comparisons for any selected player.
 The clustering model uses many box-score and advanced stats to group similar players together.
-Additionally, to help visualize similar players, a technique called t-Distributed Stochastic Neighbor Embedding (t-SNE) was used to do dimensionality reduction.
+Additionally, to help visualize similar players, a technique called t-Distributed Stochastic Neighbor Embedding (t-SNE) was used to do dimensionality reduction on the data.
 Using t-SNE, we created a 2-D scatterplot that allows for visualizing the player comparisons in a lower dimensional space.
 Lastly, the application has some player-specific plots that can be explored.
 The plots included are: (1) Defensive Field Goal Percentage (DFGP) percentile by shot zone, and (2) Shots Defended per 36 minutes vs DFGP.

 Here is the live version of the Application: <link here>